William Contreras Player Props: Brewers vs. White Sox

 William Contreras At The Plate

-- Among the qualified hitters, he ranks 34th in batting average, while his on-base percentage ranks 44th and he is 59th in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 35th, his on-base percentage ranks 46th, and he is 62nd in the league in slugging.

-- Contreras has an RBI in 34 of 96 games this season, with multiple RBI in 13 of them.
-He has also driven home three or more of his team's runs in four contests.
+- In 36.1% of his games this season, Contreras has had at least one RBI.
+He's picked up more than one in 14.4% and driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.